 The bill itself requires no state expenditures.
-The SERC estimates FDEP will expend \$140.24 per inspection for each facility covered by the rule twice a year under the rule.31 The SERC also estimates the FDEP will spend \$535.20 annually in reviewing applications for new construction and demolition debris disposal facilities.32
+The SERC estimates the department will expend \$104.24 per inspection for each facility covered by the rule twice a year under the rule.
+The SERC also estimates the department will spend \$535.20 annually in reviewing applications for new construction and demolition debris disposal facilities.

-- B. FISCAL IMPACT ON LOCAL GOVERNMENTS: - 1.
-Revenues:
+B. FISCAL IMPACT ON LOCAL GOVERNMENTS:

+1. Revenues: